lysmarine/lysmarine_gen/README.md

 * Generic Linux touch tablet on ARM raspberry OS
 * WiFi router

-The code of building is distribution is easily customizable following instructions below.
+The code for building this distribution is easily customizable following instructions below.
 You do not have to build it on your own ARM hardware.
 The process described below explains how you can make it to build it directly from your source code on GitHib via CircleCi and distribute it on CloudSmith or other place.
 It doesn't take that much effort or coding, some dedication required (surely).